parsecsv/parsecsv-for-php/README.md

 repository or extract the [ZIP](https://github.com/parsecsv/parsecsv-for-php/archive/master.zip).
 To use ParseCSV, you then have to add a `require 'parsecsv.lib.php';` line.

-## Features

-* ParseCsv is a complete and fully featured CSV solution for PHP
-* Supports enclosed values, enclosed commas, double quotes and new lines.
-* Automatic delimiter character detection.
-* Sort data by specific fields/columns.
-* Easy data manipulation.
-* Basic SQL-like _conditions_, _offset_ and _limit_ options for filtering
-  data.
-* Error detection for incorrectly formatted input.
-It attempts to be intelligent, but can not be trusted 100% due to the structure of CSV, and how different programs like Excel for example outputs CSV data.
-* Support for character encoding conversion using PHP's `iconv()` and `mb_convert_encoding()` functions.
-* Supports PHP 5.4 and higher.
-  It certainly works with PHP 7.2 and all versions in between.

 ## Example Usage